greggelong/selectionSort1/README.md

 it doesn't give out of range only undefined!!!

+Using an invalid index number returns undefined.

+so my logic was all wrong but I did not see it

+I think javascript is helpful to the point of being dangerous

 ----

 also a good discussion of big O of this algorithm found here